austinl1905/apcsa-freedom-project/tool/learning-log.md

 `gmx genconf -f ethane.pdb -nbox 5 5 5 -dist 1 1 1 -o ethane_grid.pdb`

 Now they're in a proper grid, but for some reason the carbon-carbon bond is missing. :/

+### 12/1/24

+Restarted my simulations.
+I have to figure out how to solvate my system without the random positioning.
+Perhaps theres some sort of way to combine different coordinate files

+I mean, it's probably as simple as just copying and pasting the coordinates of the other file.
+Where the problem arises is making sure my "water" has the correct residue and model